Vegas Betting

 Melbourne Cup History

-First run in 1861, the Melbourne Cup has evolved from a local handicap into one of the world’s most prestigious horse races.
-The inaugural winner, Archer, defeated a field of 16 and returned the following year to claim victory again — setting an early precedent for greatness.
+First run in 1861, the Melbourne Cup has grown from a local handicap into one of the most prestigious horse races in the world.
+The inaugural winner, Archer, defeated a field of 16 runners and returned the following year to win again, setting an early benchmark for excellence that still defines the race today.

-By 1875, the Melbourne Cup had settled into its now-iconic slot on the first Tuesday in November, a tradition that has endured for over a century.
-The 1890 running remains one of the most memorable in history — a record 39 horses competed, with Carbine carrying an astonishing 145 pounds (66 kg) to victory, a weight-carrying record that still stands.
+By 1875, the Melbourne Cup had settled into its now familiar position on the first Tuesday in November, a tradition that has endured for well over a century.
+One of the most extraordinary runnings came in 1890, when a record 39 horses lined up and Carbine carried 145 pounds, or 66 kilograms, to victory.
+That performance remains the greatest weight-carrying feat in Melbourne Cup history.

-In 1968, Rain Lover won the Cup by eight lengths — tying Archer’s 1862 record for the largest winning margin — before going on to win again the following year.
-But perhaps no story is more remarkable than that of Makybe Diva, the mighty mare who became the first and only three-time Melbourne Cup winner (2003, 2004, 2005).
-Her dominance transformed her into a national icon and earned her more than $14 million in prize money, as well as two bronze statues, including one at Flemington Racecourse itself.
+In 1968, Rain Lover won by eight lengths, matching Archer’s 1862 record for the largest winning margin, before successfully defending his title in 1969.
+No horse, however, has matched the achievements of Makybe Diva, who became the only three-time Melbourne Cup winner with victories in 2003, 2004, and 2005.
+Her dominance earned her more than $14 million in prize money and lasting recognition, including bronze statues at Flemington Racecourse and elsewhere in Australia.

 The Rise of International Winners